rachaelbabister/blush-bakes-blog/README.md

 ### Media

-The logo was designed by myself and the header strip photo was taken by me.
+The logo was designed by myself, and the header strip photo was taken by me.
 Icons used on the site are Font Awesome.

 #### Recipe Card Images